 Applications will be assessed based on the eligibility and assessment criteria as set out in these Grant Opportunity Guidelines.

 We will assess all applications for eligibility and compliance against the requirements of the application process.
-Eligible applications will then be considered against other applications through an open competitive grant process.
-We will consider your application on its merits, based on:
+Eligible applications will then be considered through an open competitive grant process.